-The blood-brain barrier has been referred to in research as the "holy grail."
+The blood-brain barrier has been referred to in research as "Holy Grail" in terms of understanding how it works.
 The purpose of it is to protect the brain from certain toxins; however, the flip side of that means that some drugs to treat neurological conditions like Alzheimer's, cancer, and brain trauma cannot get through its fortress-like structure.

 Cells that cause cancer can get through it however, and that is why researchers are so focused on understanding how it works and trying to find ways for beneficial medicines to get past it to treat brain disorders.

 So far the research has focused on making cellular models of the BBB in the lab and then being able to manipulate them to reveal the underpinnings of how they work.
 Models using animal cells have been the standard so far, but they aren't always ideal.
 Getting human tissue is also difficult, which has made the quest to develop a lab-created model a research priority.
 Dr. Zaynah Maherally and her team at the University of Portsmouth may have come up with a good option that comes very close to the real thing, and hopefully, it could be the way forward in treating neurological disease.
 Models are also useful in testing drugs since there is no risk of injury or side effects to animals or humans.
 They are necessary for simulating what happens when a new drug is administered.
 The study out of the University of Portsmouth is the product of years of intense work, and the results were recently published in the Federation of American Societies of Experimental Biology journal.